terrestris/shogun-docs/docs/admin-client/01-instance.md

 ## Layer configuration

-In the Layer configuration window, predefined layer settings from the [layers configuration](../admin-client/layers#configuration) section can be overwritten and adapted to the respective application.
+In the Layer configuration window, predefined layer settings from the [layers configuration](../admin-client/layers#configuration) and the [layers datasource](../admin-client/layers#datasource) section can be overwritten and adapted to the respective application.

 Each layer to be changed is an object within an array: